Mail Abuse Prevention System: History

 MAPS was founded in 1996 as a non-profit organization to pioneer innovative anti-spam techniques (e-mail).

 The early history of MAPS is the History of DNSBLs itself.
-Dave Rand and Paul Vixie, well known Internet software engineers, started keeping a list of IP addresses which had sent out spam or engaged in other behavior they found objectionable.
+Dave Rand and Paul Vixie, well known Internet software engineers, started keeping a list of IP addresses which had sent out spam or engaged in other objectionable behavior.
 The list became known as the Real-time Blackhole List (RBL).
 Many network managers wanted to use the RBL to block unwanted e-mail.
 Thus, Rand and Vixie created a DNS-based distribution scheme which quickly became popular.

 Being certain there was an absolute right to publish an anti-spam blacklist, MAPS published a "How to Sue Us" page, inviting spammers to sue them and help them create case law.
 In 2000 MAPS was the named defendant in no fewer than three lawsuits, being sued by Yesmail, Media3, and survey giant Harris Interactive.
-As the first lawsuits came in, MAPS brought in Anne P. Mitchell as their Director of Legal and Public Affairs.
+As the first lawsuit came in, MAPS brought in Anne P. Mitchell as their Director of Legal and Public Affairs.